marqgray/valheim-mute-deers/README.md

 This project is a fork of https://github.com/marqgray/valheim-better-wolves

 This mod was modified upon request specifically for deers.
 Constant deer bleats are silenced by default and configurable.
-Deers will stake make a sound when they are alerted to a predator's presence, but it is once and nothing nearly as constant.
+Deers will still make a sound when they are alerted to a predator's presence, but it is once and nothing nearly as constant.